Contiguous UVs and Padding

 1 / Target Lightmap Texture Resolution = Texel Grid Spacing

 Example of the formula above using a resolution of 64:

 Using the auto-generated lightmap UVs will pack them with the appropriate padding.

 The edges of the lightmap UV do not need additional padding because Lightmass already pads around the edges of the lightmap to prevent any sort of light and shadow bleeding when combining the lightmap texture atlas for the level.
 This leads to unnecessary padding and wasted UV space.

 Using the UV space efficiently can require you to force some UVs together with brute force and scaling to fit them within the UV space.

 (From left to right) Lighting only view in Unreal Engine; Static Mesh with Texture; Texture UV Layout, Lightmap UV Layout.

 It’s more important that we have a clean contiguous surface without interruption for the lighting result than to worry about 1:1 scaling.
-A lightmap that has a 1:7 scaling ratio that has twice the coverage will look good even if it’s stretched and squished some.
+A lightmap that has a 1:7 scaled ratio whereby it has twice the coverage will produce a better result even if the islands are non-uniformly scaled.
 Areas that are too thin but maintain a 1:1 ratio will not light correctly because it can’t capture a good result.